owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 You can also choose debug, info, warning, error or fatal.

 .. note::
-   Setting the log level to debug ( 0 ) can be used for finding the cause for an error, but should not be the standard as it increases the log file size.
+   Setting the log level to debug ( 0 ) can be used for finding the cause of an error, but should not be the standard as it increases the log file size.

 Available options are: